Note: Organizations and Workspaces are available only on the Team plan and above.

 💳 Billing & Credits

 All users in your organization share one credit pool.
-When anyone runs a flow—whether in their personal workspace or a shared workspace—it deducts from the organization’s credits.There’s no separate billing per workspace or per user.
+When anyone runs a workflow—whether in their personal workspace or a shared workspace—it deducts from the organization’s credits.There’s no separate billing per workspace or per user.
 It’s one unified account.

 👥 Team Management